Deep Learning Development Cycle

 - When you’re satisfied with the results, create a final production model from the most recent dataset.

 You repeat steps 2–4 as often as necessary until you end up with an accurate model.
-By using Einstein Vision and Language, you can focus on the data and quickly get a prototype model up and running.
+By using Einstein Language, you can focus on the data and quickly get a prototype model up and running.
 You can use these APIs to get model metrics, test the accuracy, and quickly iterate.

 The deep learning cycle is iterative, even after a model is in production.
 After a model is in production, you continue to find ways to improve it.

-You might find that certain data is consistently misclassified, perhaps data that you didn’t expect to be sent for classification.
+For example, you might find that certain data is consistently misclassified, perhaps data that you didn’t expect to be sent for classification.
 In this case, you might want to add a label and the data to the dataset and retrain it.

 Your business might change and require adding a new label and data to the dataset and model.
 Expect that your models continue to change even after they’re in production.
 It’s important to expect these changes so that you can allocate resources and time to maintaining the model.